apple/swift-distributed-actors/README.md

 // **** APIS AND SYNTAX ARE WORK IN PROGRESS / PENDING SWIFT EVOLUTION ****

-// 4) Distributed actors must have a transport associated with them at initialization let someTransport: ActorTransport = ... let worker = Worker(transport: someTransport)
+// 4) Distributed actors must have a transport associated with them at initialization let someActorSystem: ActorSystem = ... let worker = Worker(transport: someTransport)

 // 5) Distributed function invocations are asynchronous and throwing, when performed cross-actor,